ToniCalfim/fallingstars/README.md

 ## Respect
 We respect everybody.
-We don't take for granted that you should know something previously, so feel free to ask questions about things you didn't understand, for this is also a great contribution to make us review our code and conceptions.
+We don't take for granted that you should know something previously, so feel free to ask questions about things you didn't understand, for this is also a great contribution which will surelly make us review our code and conceptions.

 ## Issues